Clarion: Designing for scale and slashing UI workload by 83%

 Game Changer

-The system was bloated, incoherent, and unscalable.
-Designers and engineers duplicated work, guessed at missing details, and struggled with inconsistencies.
+Before: The design system was bloated, inconsistent and difficult to scale.
+Designers and engineers often duplicated work, filled in missing details through guesswork, and battled with conflicting styles and components.

-Rebuilding with a clear aliasing strategy transformed workflows: designers create once and generate nine outputs; engineers code once and deliver three brands.
-The system became simple, scalable, and consistent.
+After: Rebuilding the system with a clear aliasing strategy completely transformed workflows and mindset.
+Designers could now create once and generate nine outputs, while engineers coded once to deliver three brands.

 Next up